 Nestled in the valley of the Coliban River and the Malmsbury Reservoir, Malmsbury is surrounded by expansive rural views.
 It is located just off the Calder Freeway and a 10 minute drive north of Kyneton.

 In this small, quiet town you can find beautiful bluestone buildings and historic churches, hotels and mansions.
-A bluestone barn was used as a hay and corn store, and an old Mill is now used as a restaurant, gallery and B&B. The nearby railway viaduct is an impressive bridge built from local bluestone.
+The nearby railway viaduct is an impressive bridge built from local bluestone.
 It is 149m long, has five arches, and is made from nearly 9,000m3 of solid stone.

 Malmsbury was originally established as a service centre for travellers heading for the goldfields.
 Its rich agricultural land and gold bearing soils made it a thriving town by the mid-1800s.

 Bluestone that was abundant in and around Malmsbury, was quarried to build many significant buildings including the National Trust-listed viaduct.
 Malmsbury’s historic streetscapes maintain a similar appearance today as they did in its earliest years.

 Everywhere you look in Malmsbury today there is art – in the windows of the shops, on the walls of the cafés, and in the open courtyards and gardens, art is a way of life.